nabangi/eks/labs/02-pods/README.md

 ```

 - What is the image that this pod is using, where will this image be pulled from?
-- What will the name of this cluster be?
+- What will the name of this pod be?

-## Send this Definition to the Kubernetes Cluster
+## Apply the Pod Definition to the Kubernetes Cluster

 You'll be applying this pod specification to the cluster via kubectl.